Varicella-zoster infection (chickenpox and shingles)

 Provide information on the nature of the infection and its mode of transmission.

-(NB While ZIG may prevent or modify the course of chickenpox in pregnancy, it may not abolish the risk of foetal infection.
+For contacts at high-risk of severe infection, provide an explanation of the potential outcomes of chickenpox and the risks and benefits of ZIG.
+(NB While ZIG may prevent or modify the course of chickenpox in pregnancy, it may not stop the risk of foetal infection.
 Pregnant women given ZIG should be referred to their obstetrician).

 Preventive Measures